8 of the Best Delivery Route Planning Solutions in 2023

 You can create and optimize routes, track drivers in real time, capture proof of delivery, send customer notifications, and integrate with the Circuit for Teams API.

 Free options for delivery route planning

-If you’re not looking to pay a per driver fee or monthly fee for a delivery route planning solution, you can look for free options.
+If you’re not looking to pay a per-driver or monthly fee for a delivery route planning solution, you can find free options.

 The best delivery route planning solutions: Conclusion